ArnabTechiee/depthwizard/README.md

 ```

 **Want to re-run the pipeline?** The source GeoTIFFs are committed too, so
-everything downstream regenerates in about two minutes:
+everything downstream regenerates in a few minutes:

 ```bash
 python -m pipeline.depth_local antakya fm --model base